The instauration of education is here, but only if we possess a selfless passion to help.

 Educationally, that's where we are as a country, and there's no denying it.
 To a group like ours, this is simply just an inept and outdated funding design, yet is quite repairable.

-A great post-grad education should not put children in a lifelong tuition debt at 17 years old; and a K-12 education should be of the same quality in North Charleston S.C., as it is in the #1 ranked public schools state of Massachusetts.
+A great post-grad education should not put children in a lifelong tuition debt at 17 years old; and a K-12 education should be of the same quality at Principal Henry Darby’s in North Charleston S.C. school, as it is in the #1 ranked public schools state of Massachusetts.

 You and I both live in the same world.
 We have passed through, and then watched our children pass through, our financially emaciated educational system.
-We live in too rich of a country for schools to still exist like those of Principal Henry Darby in North Charleston, S.C. in the story down below that you are about to read.
+We live in too rich of a country for schools to still exist like those in North Charleston, S.C. in the story down below that you are about to read.
 It's shameful.

 All can see that a fair opportunity is not happening for those that need it most, and nothing on the horizon is changing that if there is no huge new resource of dollars for education to be found.
 An equal opportunity to learn in our country is, and always has been, very much about money, as is clearly realized once you read Henry Darby’s story.